abstracthat/sitelightning.co/source/content/documentation/page-structure.md

 If you are making a content page with Jade that doesn't have a block of prose then use the `main` block which will overwrite the `page-header` and `content` blocks.

-## Promotion Sign Up
+## Page Footer
 If you have a website, it's a good idea to grow an email list.
-That's what the `promotion` block is for.
+That's why the `page-footer` block has a `.promotion` section waiting for you.

 There is a component for an email optin form that hooks up with Mailchimp (defined in `site.yml`).
 Create some value and a reason to optin.
 This block has basic styles defined in `promotion.styl`.
 It's also using some of the site-wide form styles in `forms.styl`.

 ```jade
 +signup('xxlistIDxx', 'Sign Up Now')